-Rev. Daigan Gaither began Buddhist practice in 1995 in the Vipassana (Insight) tradition, and then began to study Zen in 2003 with Ryushin Paul Haller Roshi.
+Rev. Daigan Gaither (He/Him) currently lives on unceded ancestral lands of the Raymatush Ohlone people also known as San Francisco.
+He began Buddhist practice in 1995 in the Vipassana (Insight) tradition, and then began to study Zen in 2003 with Ryushin Paul Haller Roshi.
 He received Lay Ordination in 2006 when he was given the name Daigan or “Great Vow”, and received Priest Ordination in July 2011.
 Daigan speaks internationally on a variety of topics particularly around politics, gender, sexuality, social justice and their intersections with the Dharma.
 He also sits or has sat on a number of boards and committees that serve community needs and further social justice causes.

-Born in April 1966, Daigan identifies as a white, cis-gendered, disabled, queer male and prefers he/him pronouns.
+Born in April 1966, Daigan identifies as a white, cis, disabled, queer male.
 In 2009 he co-created the Queer Dharma group at San Francisco Zen Center, and he chaired the Central Cultural Awareness and Inclusivity Committee there from 2012 to 2016.